 Library of Congress' Country Studies;

 Library of Congress' Global Legal Monitor, which reports recent legal developments;

 Demography and Population Studies page from USA People Search;

 The Social Indicators data posted by the United Nations' Statistics Division;

 Links to the statistical agencies of foreign counties.

-If you're willing to pay, you can get a D&B Business Information Report detailing the creditworthiness of a country, an Economist Intelligence Unit (EIU) report detailing the political and economic situation inside a country, and/or an analyst report on the economic prospects of a country (see "Analyst Reports").
+If you're willing to pay, you can get a D&B Country Report detailing the creditworthiness of a country, an Economist Intelligence Unit (EIU) report detailing the political and economic situation inside a country, and/or an analyst report on the economic prospects of a country (see "Analyst Reports").
 The Alacra Store sells an array of company profiles, economic data, credit and investment research and market research.